-Sky has already made some channels available through NOW TV, its online subscription service.
+Sky has already made its most popular channels available through NOW TV, its online subscription service.
 The main selling point of NOW TV is that you can access Sky channels without committing to a long contract.
-Different monthly memberships are on offer, and you choose to take as many as you want.
-Sky Sports is available with a daily membership, a one-week membership, or a rolling monthly membership.
+Different monthly Memberships are on offer, and you can choose to take as many as you want.
+Sky Sports is available with either a daily or a rolling monthly Membership.

-Once you've purchased your membership, you can watch NOW TV via the free app, using streaming sticks such as Chromecast and Roku if you want to watch it on a big screen rather than staring at your smartphone, tablet, or laptop.
-Alternatively NOW TV offers a set-top box that connects directly to your TV, on which you can also watch iPlayer, All 4, ITV Hub, YouTube and more.
-You can also access NOW TV via apps on games consoles, such as XBox One and PS4.
+Once you've purchased your Membership, you can watch NOW TV via the free app, using streaming sticks such as Chromecast and Roku if you want to watch it on a big screen rather than staring at your smartphone, tablet, or laptop.
+Alternatively NOW TV offers its own Smart Stick that connects directly to your TV, on which you can also watch iPlayer, All 4, ITV Hub, YouTube and more.
+You can also access NOW TV via the app on games consoles, such as XBox One and PS4.

 The NOW TV Entertainment Membership gives you access to live content from a number of channels, including Sky One, Sky Atlantic, Comedy Central, MTV, SyFy and more.
 The Sky Cinema Membership is ideal for those of you who love films – it gives you access to all the full range of Sky Cinema channels, including thrillers, horrors, romance, kids films and more.

 Meanwhile, the Kids Membership includes access to Cartoon Network, Nickelodeon, Boomerang, Cartoonito, and the rest to keep your little ones happy.
 The Sky Sports Membership gives you access to all ten Sky Sports channels, including Premier League, golf, cricket, and F1, as well as Eurosport and Sky Sports News.

 Bear in mind that monthly NOW TV subscriptions will automatically roll on unless you take action to cancel them.